dirkzon/Moodlet/README.md

-# Prototype Stress measurement app
+# Data-driven (Stress) Coaching For People With Autism

-This repository hold the code for the Moodl app.
-Moodl is an arousal measurement app focussed on people with A.S.D.
-The goal of the app is to give people with A.S.D. a better insight into their stress, both good and bad.
+This repository holds the code for the Coaching app.
+Before cloning it, contact [Garde-Perik,Evelien E.M. van de](e.vandegarde@fontys.nl) for more information.
+Moodl (Coaching app for people with Autism) is an app that measures the arousal of a person using the MoodMetric ring to this moment.
+The goal of the app is to give people with Autism spectrum disorder a better insight into their arousal, which can be negative and positive.

-## Packages
+## Required Packages And Hardware

-- The app is built with [Flutter](https://flutter.dev/)
-- The bluetooth connection is handeled by [FlutterBlue](https://pub.dev/packages/flutter_blue)
+The app is built using [Flutter](https://flutter.dev/) and the Bluetooth connection is handeled by [FlutterBlue](https://pub.dev/packages/flutter_blue), therefore they are required before running the app.

+Hardware requirements include a USB-A to Micro USB to charge the ring and the [Moodmetric ring](https://moodmetric.com/services/moodmetric-smart-ring/), a phone (running min.
+Android ) and a cable to connect the phone to the computer.

-## Installation
+## Setup
-First clone this repositry.
+- First clone this repositry:
 `git clone https://github.com/dirkzon/Moodl.git`

-Then [Install Flutter](https://docs.flutter.dev/get-started/install) by following the guide on their website.
+- Install [Flutter](https://docs.flutter.dev/get-started/install) by following the guideline on their website.

-Intall the dependencies.
+- Intall the dependencies (includes FlutterBlue).
 `flutter pub get`

-turn on USB-debugging in the developer settings on your phone
+- Turn on USB-debugging in the developer settings on your phone

-Run the app
+- Run the app
 `flutter run lib/main.dart`

+- There you go...
+It works, hopefully.